WildClaims: Information Access Conversations in the Wild(Chat): Introduction

 \section{Introduction}

-The emergence of large language models (LLMs) has drastically changed the way humans interact with machines, leading to a surge in the use of conversational agents for various tasks, including information access.
+The emergence of large language models (LLMs) has drastically changed the way humans interact with machines, leading to a surge in the use of conversational agents for various tasks, including information access~\cite{Trippas:2024:URA,Chatterji:2025:HPU}.
 However, the nature of these interactions is not well understood, particularly in terms of how users learn information from these systems.
-Understanding the nature of user-system interaction and user behaviors is crucial for improving information access systems, building user simulators, and ultimately evaluating these systems~\cite{Zhang:2020:ECR,Balog:2023:USE,Zhang:2024:ULL,Bernard:2025:CRS,Joko:2025:FACE,smucker2016modeling}.
+Understanding the nature of user-system interaction and user behavior is crucial for improving information access systems, building user simulators, and ultimately evaluating these systems~\cite{Zhang:2020:ECR,Balog:2023:USE,Zhang:2024:ULL,Bernard:2025:CRS,Joko:2025:FACE,smucker2016modeling}.

 Current literature on conversational information access builds on assumptions about information interaction in chat settings and defines a set of attributes for such systems~\cite{Zamani:2023:CIS,Aliannejadi:2023:iKAT,Dalton:2019:CAT,Radlinski:2017:TFC,Trippas:2025:RFS,Anand:2019:CS,Joko:2024:DPL,Bernard:2025:CRS}.
 These assumptions, along with related research into Retrieval-Augmented Generation (RAG)~\cite{Pradeep:2024:INE,Pradeep:2025:RRR,singal-etal-2024-evidence,chen2024benchmarking,siriwardhana2023improving,Amirshahi:2025:ERR} and fact-checking of LLMs~\cite{Tang:2024:MEF,Iqbal:2024:OUF,Tang2024,wei2024long,zhao2023felm,wang2024assessing}, mainly focus on explicit information seeking/access cases, where users' information need is clearly expressed, e.g., ``What is the capital of Canada?'' or ``Which university is better?''
-Based on these definitions, the research community has built various datasets and shared tasks, focusing on different aspects of information access systems~\cite {Aliannejadi:2023:iKAT,Dalton:2020:CAT,Dalton:2019:CAT,Pradeep:2025:RRR}; see e.g., a sample from the TREC CAsT dataset in Table~\ref{tab:trec_cast_example}.
-However, whether real-world information access conversations, where human-system knowledge transfer occurs, resemble these examples remains an open question.
+Based on these definitions, the research community has built various datasets and shared tasks, focusing on different aspects of information access~\cite {Aliannejadi:2023:iKAT,Dalton:2020:CAT,Dalton:2019:CAT,Pradeep:2025:RRR}; see e.g., a sample from the TREC CAsT dataset in Table~\ref{tab:trec_cast_example}.
+However, it remains an open question whether real-world conversational information access, where knowledge is exchanged between humans and systems, actually resembles these examples.